Computer Science 124:

 If you miss a quiz, test, or final exam without an extremely good excuse, you will receive a grade of zero.
 If you think you have an excuse for missing a test, please discuss it with me, in advance if possible.
 If I judge that your excuse is reasonable, I will — depending on the circumstances — either give you a make-up test, or I will average your other grades so that the missing grade does not count against you.
 Since your lowest quiz grade will be dropped, make-up quizzes will be extremely rare.

 Also, I ask that in the absense of real necessity, you do not walk in and out of class during lecture.

-Disability Accommodations: If you are a student with a disability for which you may need academic accommodations in this course, you should self-identify, provide appropriate documentation of your disability, and register for services with Disability Services at the Center for Teaching and Learning (CTL).
+Disability Accommodations: If you are a student with a disability for which you may need accommodations, you should self-identify, provide appropriate documentation of your disability, and register for services with Disability Services at the Center for Teaching and Learning (CTL).
 Disability related accommodations and services generally will not be provided until the registration and documentation process is complete.
 The guidelines for documenting disabilities can be found at the following website: http://www.hws.edu/academics/ctl/disability_services.aspx.
 Please direct questions about this process or Disability Services at HWS to Christen Davis, Coordinator of Disability Services, at firstname.lastname@example.org or x 3351.

-Computer Science teaching fellows will be available in the Rosenberg 009 computer lab from 7:00 to 10:00 PM, Sunday through Thursday.
+Computer Science teaching fellows will be available in the Rosenberg 009 computer lab from 7:00 to 10:00 PM, Sunday through Thursday, starting Sunday, September 3.
 The teaching fellows are students, usually computer science majors, who can offer help on course material and programming assignments.

 Office Hours, E-mail, WWW